Protecting Children by Empowering Parents

 What Can Parents Do?

-Understanding parental rights and responsibilities, especially within the context of the public education system.
-According to the PEI Education Act (57) (2) (a) parents are primary guides and decision-makers with respect tot he student’s education.
+First, it important to understand parental rights and responsibilities, especially within the context of the public education system.
+According to the PEI Education Act (57) (2) (a) parents are primary guides and decision-makers with respect to the student’s education.

 Familiarize yourself with the Gender Diversity Guidelines.
 Ask your children about:

-If your child has shared with you anything that raises a concern for you or you are concerned about the impact of the Guidelines in general, please notify the principal by asking relevant questions and engaging in a conversation via email.
+In the event that your child shares with you anything that raises a concern for you or you are concerned about the impact of the Guidelines in general, please notify the principal by asking relevant questions and engaging in a conversation via email.
 Summarize important points of your verbal discussions with the principal in an email as a follow-up to your meeting or conversation.
 Make sure to email your concerns not just to the principal, but also to the leadership of the respective school boards, Minister of Education, and Member of the Legislative Assembly in your District to make sure that all who implement and make decisions on matters of public education are aware of your concerns.
 Communicating your concerns in writing will enhance the accountability of educational authorities and legislators.

 Canadian Gender Report helps parents raise questions and concerns at their schools regarding gender identity theory or social transitioning of children (a psycho-social intervention that schools should not be undertaking without the involvement of parents and healthcare professionals).
 You can send an email to info@genderreport.ca if you’d like support through this process. you can also find excellent Guidance documents for schools and parents HERE.